-GE Money Bank credit card hardship programs.
+Synchrony Financial credit card hardship programs.

 While they do tend to quickly send a delinquent account to an outside collection agency, they will also offer consumers who can afford to make some payments different options.
-Examples of the solutions available may be debt settlement, consolidation, and other more generic hardship programs.
+Examples of the solutions available may be debt settlement, consolidation, payment deferrals, and other more generic hardship programs.
 Read below some example of how people are reducing their debt from Synchrony Financial.
 Learn more on how debt settlement works

-- A customer recently settled their outstanding credit card debt with them.
-They were about 150 days late on their payments.
+A customer recently settled their outstanding credit card debt with them.
+They were about 150 days late on their payments to Synchrony Financial.
 The total amount they owed was about $3250.
-After being about 30 days late and receiving some calls and letters from them, the customer called GE Money Bank to tell them of their financial situation.
+After being about 30 days late and receiving some calls and letters from them, the customer called Synchrony Financial to tell them of their financial situation.

-Some common, recurring advice is that when settling with GE MoneyBank, get the deal in writing.
+Some common, recurring advice is that when settling with Synchrony Financial, get the deal in writing.
 Some people claim that the company will sell the unpaid balance to a collection agency, who then call you trying to get the money.
 So for example, if you settle for $2000 on a $5000 balance, some people say the $3000 difference will be sold to a collection agency, and they will contact and harass you.
 So if you have the deal in writing, you can quickly and easily show the collector that the $3000 was waived as part of a debt settlement agreement / program.

-- They are willing to reduce interest rates as well.
+They are willing to reduce interest rates as well.
 An account holder had their interest rate at 26% as they missed a couple payments.
 They contacted the company, explained their personal situation, provided details on their financial condition, and they were entered into a hardship program.
 Their interest rate was lowered from 26% to 9%.

-- Note that some of the store branded cards may be offered by GE MoneyBank in partnership with other companies.
+Note that some of the store branded cards may be offered by Synchrony Financial in partnership with other companies.
 For example, Green Dot is often involved with Wal-Mart cards.
 So this can be more complicated, but hardship programs can still be entered into.
 One customer had to deal with both of those companies and placed calls to them.
 After multiple phone calls and continuing to ask for the customer representatives supervisor, they were able to have their interest rate lowered to 5% for a 12 month period of time.